 Atrium: Atrium is the perfect cafe to grab brunch, and is absolutely one of my favourite brunches in the city.
 The ambiance is perfection, and I am obsessed with their very affordable breakfast platters, filled with everything from a yogurt parfait, to cheese and fresh bread (and don’t forget the bottomless coffee).

 Cafe Grannen: Looking for vegan brunch in Malmö?
 This breakfast buffet is served everyday in the cutest little cafe.
 The spread includes an assortment of homemade pies, breads, and other treats.
-And the best part?
-At only 79 SEK on weekdays, it is surely the most affordable brunch you’ll find in the city.

 The best lunch in Malmö